-Before we are a market, a veg box distribution centre, or even a farm, Oranjezicht City Farm is an educational non-profit.
+Before we are a farm, Oranjezicht City Farm is an educational non-profit.
 Our programmes with local school children are one of the most important aspects of our mission to educate.
-We try to impart values such as healthy eating, respect for nature, and love of fresh food that will serve young students well for the rest of their lives.
+We try to impart values such as respect for nature, and love of healthy eating that will serve young students well for the rest of their lives.
 Currently, school outings to the farm are the biggest component of our education program.
-Since 2013 we have hosted over 3 000 learners from a diverse range of area schools.
+Since 2013 we have hosted over 20 000 learners from a diverse range of area schools.

 School outings to the Oranjezicht City Farm

 Nature as Teacher

 The experience of seeing seed, soil, water and sun come together to transform into a tiny plant is a lesson in itself, and one not soon forgotten.
 Learning to appreciate the wonder and power of nature is the core of an environmental education at the Oranjezicht City Farm.
 A vegetable garden gives your school all the benefits mentioned above, with the added reward of valuable nutrition lessons on the importance and joys of eating fresh foods

 School outings are held on Mondays, Tuesdays and Thursdays from 09h00 – 11h30.
 Tours for school staff can also be arranged.
 Learners of all ages from grade R to grade 11 are welcomed.
 Group sizes are limited to 25 learners.

 Programmes include a practical, hands on learning experience in small groups, and a guided tour of the farm.